statisticsnorway/dapla-jdemetra-desktop/README.md

 - Docker installed on your machine.
 [Download Docker](https://www.docker.com/products/docker-desktop)
 - Internet connection for downloading the JDemetra+ binary and pushing the Docker image.
 - Access to a Docker registry (like Docker Hub) and permission to push to the `trygu` namespace.
+Change namespace if you use your own.

 ### Installation